-Note: If for any reason you need to restart the CLI container, you will also need to re-export the two environment variables - ORDERER\CA and CHANNEL\NAME.
+Note: If for any reason you need to restart the CLI container, you will also need to re-export the two environment variables - ORDERER_CA and CHANNEL_NAME.

-6.3.6 Fetch the Configuration
+7.4.6 Fetch the Configuration

-Now we have a CLI container with our two key environment variables - ORDERER\CA and CHANNEL\NAME exported.
+Now we have a CLI container with our two key environment variables - ORDERER_CA and CHANNEL_NAME exported.
 Let's go fetch the most recent config block for the channel - mychannel.

-The reason why we have to pull the latest version of the config is because channel config elements are versioned..
+The reason why we have to pull the latest version of the config is because channel config elements are versioned.
 Versioning is important for several reasons.
 It prevents config changes from being repeated or replayed (for instance, reverting to a channel config with old CRLs would represent a security risk).
 Also it helps ensure concurrency (if you want to remove an Org from your channel, for example, after a new Org has been added, versioning will help prevent you from removing both Orgs, instead of just the Org you want to remove).

-'''

-peer channel fetch config config_block.pb -o orderer.example.com:7050 -c $CHANNEL
+''' peer channel fetch config config_block.pb -o orderer.example.com:7050 -c $CHANNEL

-→NAME --tls --cafile $ORDERER_CA
+→NAME --tls --cafile $ORDERER_CA '''

-'''

-This command saves the binary protobul channel configuration block to config\block.pb.
+This command saves the binary protobuf channel configuration block to config_block.pb.
 Note that the choice of name and file extension is arbitrary.
-However, following a convention which identifies both the type of object being represented and its encoding (protobul or JSON) is recommended.
+However, following a convention which identifies both the type of object being represented and its encoding (protobuf or JSON) is recommended.